pierwoudstra/CSD2/README.md

+## CSD2
-## second year Creative System Design assignments
+assignments for the second year Creative System Design course at the Utrecht University of the Arts